 Labour vs Materials Split

 Labour typically accounts for 40 to 55 percent of a partial renovation, with materials and fittings making up the balance.
-Licensed plumbing and electrical work carries the highest hourly rates.
+Licensed plumbing carries the highest hourly rates Sydney plumbers charge $120 to $180 per hour for bathroom work, with most partial renovation plumbing scopes running two to four hours.
+Electricians sit at $100 to $160 per hour.
+Tilers, when needed for minor patching, charge $60 to $90 per square metre for rectification work.

 Hidden Costs to Watch For

 Common surprises include disposal fees, isolation valves, replacement seals, and minor wall patching once old fittings come off.
 Always budget a 10 to 15 percent contingency.
-When a bathroom update sits inside a wider project, our whole home renovation planning guide shows how to sequence costs and trades across multiple rooms.
+When a bathroom update sits inside a wider multi-room project, sequencing trades across rooms in a single mobilisation reduces call-out costs significantly.

 How to Plan a Partial Bathroom Renovation